bahrus/templ-mount/README.md

 does the following:

 1)  It searches for template elements outside any Shadow DOM, with attribute data-src.
 It preemptively downloads those template references.
-2)  It searches for template elements inside its parent element with attribute data-src.
+2)  It searches for template elements inside its parent element with attribute data-src, and downloads those as well.
 3)  It monitors the document.head element for additional template elements with attribute data-src and loads them as they get added.
 4)  Once the template is downloaded and inserted into the template, the "loaded" attribute is set.